 Coronavirus outbreak: PIL in SC demands govt to allow COVID-19 negative migrants to go home

+Coronavirus outbreak: PIL in SC demands govt to allow COVID-19 negative migrants return home

-New Delhi, Apr 18: A Supreme Court on Saturday heard a plea seeking directions to allow migrant workers, who test negative for the novel coronavirus, to go back to their natives amid the extended lockdown.
+New Delhi, Apr 18: The Supreme Court on Saturday heard a plea seeking directions to allow migrant workers, who test negative for the novel coronavirus, to go back to their natives amid the extended lockdown.

-According to a news agency, the litigation, one of many such pleas, said the government should allow migrants to have a safe travel to their hometowns and villages, and provide necessary transportation to them from the cities.
+According to a news agency, the litigation, one of many such pleas, said the government should allow migrants to have safe travel to their hometowns and villages, and provide necessary transportation to them from the cities.

 Coronavirus outbreak: Shiv Sena threatens BJP of exposing its 'conspiracy' on migrant crisis